maxgamertyper/Pyhoot/Lib/README.md

 * **RandomAnswer(delay:int=0)** ->

-can have a custom delay to look less like a bot if wanted just sends a random answer (put in the question_started listener function)
+can have a custom delay to look less like a bot if wanted just sends a random answer (put in the QuestionStarted listener function)

 #### **Brainstorm Functions**

 * **FinishBrainstorming()** ->

-Tells Kahoot that you are finished with brainstorming questions (as multiple answers can be submitted)
+Tells Kahoot that you are finished with brainstorming questions (multiple answers can be submitted)

 * **BrainstormVote(vote:bool,OptionID:int)** ->

-Sends the vote for the OptionID provided, OptionIDs are recieved in the brainstorm_voting listener function or at bot.BrainstormCandidates a Vote of False does nothing but go to the next option in the webpage you need to vote for all options for the game to register your answer as completed, including False
+Sends the vote for the OptionID provided, OptionIDs are recieved in the BrainstormVoting listener function or at bot.BrainstormCandidates a Vote of False does nothing but go to the next option in the webpage you need to vote for all options for the game to register your answer as completed, including False